theo-sim-dev/theo-sim-dev/README.md

 - 👨🏻‍💻 Full stack developer since 2019
 - 🚀 I code almost every day, even when I'm not supposed to.
 - 🔧 Favorite tools in the toolbox?
-React, Next.js, Node, Express, TypeScript, and SQL
+React, Next.js, Node, Express, Sequelize, TypeScript, and SQL

 <!--